ngbolin/Jap2Eng/README.md

 3. ```sh run.sh train```

-This trains the Transformer model (from nmt_model.py), using the parameters e.g. embedding size, nheads, dropout rate, batch size listed in run.sh.
-Where parameters are not made explicitly available, you may refer to the raw code in nmt_model.py to adjust accordingly.
+This trains the models (in [nmt_model.py]), using the parameters e.g. embedding size, nheads, dropout rate, batch size listed in [run.sh].
+Where parameters are not made explicitly available, you may refer to the raw code in [nmt_model.py] to adjust accordingly.

 4. ```sh run.sh test```